loganpatter/IS477_Course_Project/InterimReport.md

 Texas Department of Criminal Justice, High Value Dataset: August 2025, retrieved from TODP, Texas Open Data Portal; November 14, 2025. https://data.texas.gov/dataset/High-Value-Dataset-August-2025/9b32-yeu6/about_data
 There is some personally identifiable information provided within the dataset that, during data cleaning, I will remove for the purposes of remaining as ethical as possible.
 These attributes include: SID Number, TDCJ Number, Name and Case Number.
 These pieces of information will not improve our analysis of this data and only serve to create potential data ethics issues when this data analysis is published again.
 While this data is openly accessible by any member of the public, I won’t allow my data analysis to be used for predatory or unethical purposes.

-**Data Collection & Acquisition (Complete)**
+**Data Collection & Acquisition (In Process)**

-Each dataset related to the Unemployment Rate or Median Household Income for a specific Texas County was pulled from the FRED API, a highly reliable data storage service for Federal Reserve Economic Data, via the requests library in Python.The High Value Dataset was downloaded as a CSV directly from the TODP website which is a similarly highly reliable data curation website provided to the public by the Texas Government, and in the case of this specific dataset, by the Texas Department of Criminal Justice.
+Each dataset related to the Unemployment Rate or Median Household Income for a specific Texas County will be pulled from the FRED API, a highly reliable data storage service for Federal Reserve Economic Data, via the requests library in Python.
+I have successfully pulled a couple of the datasets from the FRED API that were cited above and will be creating a function to help me pull the rest of these datasets in the next phase of development (See Python Workbook).
+The High Value Dataset was downloaded as a CSV directly from the TODP website which is a similarly highly reliable data curation website provided to the public by the Texas Government, and in the case of this specific dataset, by the Texas Department of Criminal Justice.
 I currently am only using the FRED API data for 2020-2024 but may change this to a larger subset of time data to allow for more analysis of time trends.

 **Storage and Organization (In Process)**